Alert Icon ALERT

 Key Differences

 Impedance levels vary (24 ohms vs 16±3.2 ohm), which can affect compatibility and audio output when used with different devices.
+From a usability standpoint, both models provide a reliable and premium headphone experience.
+There is a noticeable difference in weight (120 g vs 50 gm), which may affect comfort during extended use.
+Both headphones offer solid battery performance, making them suitable for long listening sessions and travel.
 The frequency response differs (12 - 22,000 Hz vs 20 Hz - 20000 kHz), which can influence how well the headphones reproduce lows, mids, and highs.
-From a usability standpoint, both models provide a reliable and premium headphone experience.
+Sony MDR-ZX110 and JBL C150SI are premium wireless headphones designed to deliver high-quality sound along with advanced features like noise cancellation and long battery life.
 Sony MDR-ZX110 and JBL C150SI offer different noise cancellation capabilities (No vs NA), which can impact how effectively they block external noise.
-If you're comparing Sony MDR-ZX110 and JBL C150SI, both models offer a strong combination of sound performance, comfort, and modern wireless features.
+Both models support modern Bluetooth connectivity, ensuring stable wireless performance with compatible devices.
 The driver size differs between the two (30 mm vs 9 mm), which can influence sound depth, bass response, and overall audio clarity.
-Both headphones offer solid battery performance, making them suitable for long listening sessions and travel.
-There is a noticeable difference in weight (120 g vs 50 gm), which may affect comfort during extended use.
-Both models support modern Bluetooth connectivity, ensuring stable wireless performance with compatible devices.

 Top Differences